marioy47/blog-posts/wordpress-phpcs/index.md

 Script phpcs handling the phpcs event returned with error code 2
 ```

-If you are familiar with Wordpress Standards, you can see that the WP Codding standars are not being applied.
+If you are familiar with Wordpress Standards, you can see that the WP Coding Standards are not being applied.
 To that we have to create 2 new commands.

 ## Using Wordpress Standards

-Add the folloing 2 commands to the **scripts** section in the `composer.json` file.
+Add the following 2 commands to the **scripts** section in the `composer.json` file.

 ```composer.json
 {